forestgrape/coronavirus/1_introduction/update_history.md

 > Note: Not all links work since the page structure has changed.

+- 12.5.
+[Aggregation of Atoms](9_physics/aggregations_of_atoms.md) page to provide context to topics such as condensation & evaporation and efflorescence.
+- 23.3.
+[Temperature and Humidity Modulation](6_prevention_and_treatment/temperature_modulation.md) is proposed as a topical treatment.
+It reduces the number of infectious virions and optimize the immune response.
+There is solid biological and epidemiological evidence that it works if used early on! (explorative)
+- 23.3.
+Proposal of [Local Treatments of the Respiratory Tract](6_prevention_and_treatment/topical_treatment.md) to cure respiratory infections including Covid.
+Coronaviruses live on the surface of the respiratory tract and release their progeny as delicate virions to the covering fluids.
+The idea is to reduce these virions by local treatments.
+Similar as we disinfect wounds - the medications need to be adapted of course. (explorative)

 - ### Clarifications on Comments
   (25.4.21)
   For conciseness all subjective and off topic remarks are formatted as [comment](../index.md#comments).
 Sometimes this annotating got forgotten: E.g. in the context of Covid symptoms I mentioned transparency is important, but I also meant overall transparency - marked as comment now.